Like any young boy growing up in the countryside of America, I was always fascinated with knives. I grew up hunting, fishing, and being in the woods.

 Common reasons for serrations include: cutting rope, cutting bone, “sawing” wood, cutting seat belts, etc. I stand before you today as an example of a human capable of doing all of these things with a non-serrated knife.
 Please, don’t fall over in astonishment.

 Best I can tell, serrations have become wildly popular in today’s ever expanding hype of tactical everything.
 Tactical paracord bracelets, tactical bb-guns, tactical knives.
 For military service people, sure, I will concede that there is a real need for serrations.

 In camping situations, the need for a longer fine-edge blade are far more common.
 Things like skinning animals, woodworking, and blade control are far more effective without a serrated segment of your knife getting in the way.

-We won’t delve too deep here, but suffice it to say that camping knives deserve to be made of rugged materials.
+We won’t delve too deep here, but suffice it to say that camping and backpacking knives deserve to be made of rugged materials.